Samsung/tizen-docs/docs/application/web/get-started/addon/first-addon.md

 ![JavaScript file for resume](media/js_for_resume.png)

 `addonapi` includes APIs for addons.
-To show the pop-up, you can use `addonapi.window.showMessageBox()`.
+To show the pop-up, you can use `addonapi.window.showMessageBox()`:

 ```
 const addonAPI = require('addonapi');